tidyverts/tsibble/README.md

 Overview
 --------

-The **tsibble** package provides a data class of `tbl_ts` to manage temporal data frames in a tidy and modern way.
+The **tsibble** package provides a data class of `tbl_ts` to manage temporal-context data frames in a tidy and modern way.
 A *tsibble* consists of a time index, keys and other measured variables in a data-centric format, which is built on top of the *tibble*.

 Installation
 ------------